SQLite Databases in Android Studio

 The Android Room Persistence Library

-As previously mentioned, SQLite is written in the C programming language, while Android applications are primarily developed using Java or Kotlin.
-To bridge this “language gap” in the past, the Android SDK included a set of classes that provide a layer on top of the SQLite database management system.
-Although available in the SDK, use of these classes still involved writing a considerable amount of code and did not take advantage of the new architecture guidelines and features such as LiveData and lifecycle management.
+A limitation of the Android SDK SQLite classes is that they require moderate coding effort and don’t take advantage of the new architecture guidelines and features such as LiveData and lifecycle management.
 The Android Jetpack Architecture Components include the Room persistent library to address these shortcomings.
 This library provides a high-level interface on top of the SQLite database system, making it easy to store data locally on Android devices with minimal coding while also conforming to the recommendations for modern application architecture.

-The next few chapters will provide an overview and tutorial on SQLite database management using the Room persistence library.
+The following chapters will provide an overview and tutorial on SQLite database management using SQLite and the Room persistence library.

 Summary